lemonhdu/MSRN/README.md

 # MSRN
 This is the pytorch implemented code for MSRN.
-This network is tested in UNLV-Dive Dataset.
+This network is tested on UNLV-Dive Dataset.

 # Usage
 ## Requirements